 Types of work

-Organised internally into six key departments – corporate, employment, litigation, property, family and private.
+Organised internally into six key departments – dispute resolution, private, innovation, corporate, employment and real estate.
 The firm also has a growing number of specialist groups which include: banking and finance, defamation, employment, fraud, immigration, services to private clients, sports and media and reputation management.

 Who should apply

 Applications are welcome from penultimate-year students and graduates wishing to commence a training contract.
 The firm recruits from a wide range of universities.

 We don’t believe that lawyers who have the intellect, agility, and personality to shape a client’s future can be churned off a production line.
 So while other firms may have a narrow, prescriptive view of what a lawyer should be, we offer you an alternative.
 At Mishcon de Reya our junior lawyers are the future of our business.
 And the future of law is not predictable: the years to come will look nothing like the years that came before.
 So we need shapers.
 We need bold individuals who can adapt to seismic changes across the legal, social and political spheres.
 We need creative thinkers who can revolutionise the way we work, bringing technology to the fore while never forgetting the power of human thought and human interaction.

 Our 2022 vacation schemes will be a one week experience in the office.

 You will sit with one of our teams during the week.
 As well as this, you will take part in number of group and individual written assessments and there will be opportunities for you to meet existing trainees, training principals and other fee-earners from across the firm.